| ResumeNorman Allan Harris, Ph.D.

 camber pattern, yaw/roll coupling and positive and negative static margin

+geometries.
 Developed models related to Weapons Effects and Advanced IR Systems and

 completed detailed Transport Analysis for simulations of specialized surveillance